arnab-maitra/Best-Feature-Selection-of-Breast-Cancer-Diagnosis-using-Light-GBM-Approach/README.md

 Future work involves exploring other machine learning techniques and larger datasets to further improve the model's accuracy and robustness.

-## Acknowledgements

-We express our profound gratitude to our thesis supervisor, Mrs. Vedatrayee Chatterjee, and the Head of the Department of Computer Science and Engineering, Dr. Monish Chatterjee, for their guidance and support.
-We also thank all the teachers of the department and Mr. Suman Mallick for their valuable suggestions and technical assistance.

-## Authors

-- Arnab Maitra
-- Subhadeep Puitandi
-- Ankita Mukherjee
-- Arijita Roy

 ![Screenshot 2024-02-22 001758](https://github.com/arnab-maitra/Keylogger/assets/88264132/1cca1f6d-d64b-4fe9-9b99-736107506358)
 <b><p align="center">Entered sample text in the terminal while the keylogger is active.</p></b>